-Actinium Pharmaceuticals, Inc. ("Actinium" or the "Company") develops targeted radiotherapies intended to meaningfully improve survival for patients with relapsed or refractory cancer who have failed existing therapies.
-Our vision is to build a specialty, hospital-focused, radiotherapeutics company that develops and markets medicines for patients who are treated primarily in large quaternary care hospitals and their catchment areas.
-We are deploying our technology platform, which we believe to be industry-leading, and intellectual property, with over 235 issued and pending patents worldwide, to develop ARCs, or Antibody Radiation Conjugates, and next-generation radiotherapies against validated cancer targets.
+Actinium Pharmaceuticals, Inc. ("Actinium", the "Company", or "we") develops Antibody Radiation Conjugates ("ARCs") and targeted radiotherapies intended to meaningfully improve outcomes for patients with relapsed or refractory cancer who have failed existing therapies.
+We are deploying our technology platform, which we believe to be industry-leading, and intellectual property with over 235 issued and pending patents worldwide, to develop ARCs and next-generation radiotherapies against validated cancer targets.